-Michael Cummings—a large, charismatic man known by most simply as Big Mike—has been through a wider variety of stages in his life than most.
+Big Mike has been through his own wide array of life stages.
 He’s been an LA gang member, been shot, sold drugs, been to prison.

 Now he’s an ordained pastor and a recognized community leader who spends most of his waking hours working to heal the same community that, as a young man, he and his friends helped to break.